winglang/wing/docs/06-contributors/999-rfcs/000-stories/story-15.md

     this._bucket = new cloud.Bucket();
     this.inflights.add("get", ref: "this._bucket", op: "get");
     this.inflights.add("_add", ref: "this._bucket", op: "put");
-    // notice I am calling on this this.inflights.add("add", ref: "this", op: "_add");
+    // notice I am setting explicit permissions on this this.inflights.add("add", ref: "this", op: "_add");
     // is this the right synatx for multiple ops? this.inflights.add("set_status", ref: "this", op: ["_add", "get"]);